4191/webNotes/vscode插件文档/vscode插件配置.md

 // cSpell:enable
 // It is now enabled

-const str = "goededag"; // <- will be flagged as an error.
+const str = 'goededag'; // <- will be flagged as an error.

 // spell-checker:enable <- doesn't do anything

 // cSPELL:DISABLE <-- also works.

-// if there isn't an enable, spelling is disabled till the end of the file. const str = "goedemorgen"; // <- will NOT be flagged as an error.
+// if there isn't an enable, spelling is disabled till the end of the file. const str = 'goedemorgen'; // <- will NOT be flagged as an error.
 ```

 - 忽略